Alexander Perls: Music career

 Between 1999 and 2004, Perls collaborated with producer Simon Break in an electro-acoustic duo called Icebreaker International.
 They released 3 albums together, as part of their NATOarts project, which sought to "promote economic globalisation and free international trade".

 Between 2000 and 2008, Perls primarily composed music for European dance music artists, including David Guetta, Paul van Dyk, Ian Carey, ATB, and Robert M. He also provided vocals for Cosmic Gate on their album Earth Mover. first in New York City, and after 2006, in Los Angeles.
 From 2000 to 2003, he was one of the members of the electronic music duo Circ, which released one album, Love Electric, and several singles and remixes.

 Between 2002 and 2004, Perls' music publishing catalog was represented by Bug Music.
 Beginning in 2004, his catalog was represented outside the United States by the Independent Music Group, and since 2011 has been represented internationally by Kobalt Music Group.

 In 2011, Track One Recordings opened a remix competition for Perls' productions "Dreamscape" and "Born to Be Wasted".

 Perls' song "Wings" was commissioned to be the theme song for the "Wings Flying Hoodie," a sweatshirt with a built in inflatable travel pillow and eye mask.

 YouTube

-As a consequence of YouTube introducing a system called AudioSwap on February 22, 2007, which replaces the audio of copyrighted soundtracks with a different, Creative Commons licensed song, several songs from 009 Sound System, particularly "Trance", "Dreamscape", "With a Spirit", "Space and Time", "Born to Be Wasted", "Holy Ghost", and "Trinity," became widely prominent on many YouTube videos.
+As a consequence of YouTube introducing a system called AudioSwap on February 22, 2007, which replaces the audio of copyrighted soundtracks with a different, Creative Commons licensed song, several songs from Perls under his 009 Sound System project, particularly "Dreamscape", "With a Spirit", "Space and Time", "Born to Be Wasted", "Holy Ghost", and "Trinity," became widely prominent on many YouTube videos.
 Because the artists were alphabetically sorted, 009 Sound System songs were placed at the top of the AudioSwap list, leading them to be chosen by many users.

+In 2025, a 2010 song that Perls wrote, "Turn the Lights Off" performed by Danish DJ Kato and singer Jon Nørgaard, went viral due to a meme of Jon Hamm's character in Your Friends & Neighbors dancing in a club.
+This resulted in the song charting globally.